Create a professional CV now!

 Good skills for a CV: skills section example

-• Cost control: Carried out regular partnerships working with the accounts team to ensure all possible avenues for cost control were explored.
+- Cost control: Carried out regular partnerships working with the accounts team to ensure all possible avenues for cost control were explored.

-• Persuasion: Overcame objections to new working methods through a detailed and respectful consultation process to address team members’ concerns.
+- Persuasion: Overcame objections to new working methods through a detailed and respectful consultation process to address team members’ concerns.

 Note how there’s a short sentence explaining how you demonstrate that skill.
 A powerful way of adding proof to your claims.
 But when you’re considering skills for a CV, it doesn’t stop with the skills section.
-You can actually include them throughout your entire CV.
+You can also include them throughout your entire CV.

 You can put skills on your CV right from the start in your CV profile, also known as your CV summary or CV objective, depending on your experience level.
 Including a couple of relevant skills in the introduction to your CV is a great way to hook the hiring manager and convince them to keep reading.
-Here’s an example of how to incorporate computer skills into your CV summary.
+Here’s an example of how to incorporate computer skills into your CV summary:

 Accomplished IT project manager with 5+ years of experience in managing teams of up to 10 software and games developers.
 Highly skilled in Agile methodology and budget control to ensure projects are completed in a timely and cost-effective manner.
 Seeking to develop an even deeper understanding of the game development process and help Bluepaper Inc. scale new heights of success as one of the UK’s premier software development companies.